DevelAngel/swayr/README.md

 #### The `cmd` module

 The `cmd` module can be used to run shell commands and display their output.

-The command can be passed through the `format` configuration option, which will be executed by `sh -c`.
+The command is specified using the `format` configuration option.
+It will be executed by `sh -c` and its output will be displayed in the module's space in `swaybar`.

-This module has no placeholders or default configuration.
+This module has no placeholders or default configuration and the `html_escape` option has no meaning for it.

 ### <a id="swayr-version-changes">Version changes</a>